rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/README.md

         --description="Allow UDP traffic on port 51515 for adblocker"
     ```

-11. Observe the progress of your installation by tailing the `cloud-init-output.log` file:
+11. Observe the progress of your installation by tailing the `/var/log/cloud-init-output.log` file on the virtual machine:

         gcloud compute ssh adblocker --zone $ZONE --command "tail -f /var/log/cloud-init-output.log"

-12. If you are a first time `gcloud` user, you’ll be prompted for a passphrase twice.
+12. If you are a first time gcloud CLI user, you’ll be prompted for a passphrase twice.
 This password can be left blank, press **Enter** twice to proceed:

     > ```text
     > WARNING: The private SSH key file for gcloud does not exist.